 -

-Practice Proper Breastfeeding Techniques: Proper breastfeeding techniques can help minimize the risk of HIV transmission.
-Ensure that your baby latches on correctly to the breast to prevent nipple damage and bleeding.
+Practice Proper Breastfeeding Techniques: Proper breastfeeding techniques can help minimize the risk of HIV transmission. confirm that your baby latches on correctly to the breast to prevent nipple damage and bleeding.
 If you experience nipple soreness or cracking, seek advice from a lactation consultant.

 -